jweissman/orsino/docs/mm.md

 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>

 ### Ghoul
-_Ghoul is a Guardian Undead from the crypt, 53 years old.
-They are of average build with sleek hair, dark eyes and an unreadable disposition._
+_Ghoul is a Guardian Undead from the crypt, 54 years old.
+They are of average build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|